-This page is designed to support communities and educators in achieving the six core outcomes listed below, while providing a rich array of resources and materials that can jump-start bicentennial planning work by any school or community over the coming two years.
+This page is designed to support communities and educators in achieving the six core outcomes listed below, while providing a rich array of resources and materials that can jump-start bicentennial planning work by any school or community.

 SIX CORE OUTCOMES

 - Allow our citizens—especially our youngest ones—to come together to envision a successful and prosperous future for themselves and the state as a whole;